-Serbia: Energy Minister Antic about the overall energy sector reform and issues on the path19.
-March 2015. / News Serbia Energy
+Serbia: Energy Minister Antic about the overall energy sector reform and issues on the path, News Serbia Energy

 We need a financial consultant for Serbiagas, because the Serbian Government cannot solve this situation on its own, the Minister of Energy Aleksandar Antić says.